 Let’s look at the features it offers in detail as well as how the integration with extensions works.
 Continue reading for the feature list.

 Over the years we have received numerous requests to create a 'real manager’ or a way to edit system email notifications.
 We decided to go one step further.
 Enter TJ Notifications, our next 'horizontal’ or 'infrastructure’ extension.
-You can read the original idea in this blog post by Parth-‘Global Notifications system for joomla’.

 This extension will eventually allow all our products and any other products who integrate it to centrally manage all notifications in your Joomla site.
 While we will start with emails, eventually we shall be adding support for SMS/Text notifications, Web Push (browser notifications) as well as native site notifications.

 You might have wondered at our blogs being a little silent.
 Well a lot has been happening behind the scenes.
 In the past several months our teams have been working on a host of ‘Infrastructure’ extensions that will add immense value and decrease development time for our extensions as well as custom projects.

 Infrastructure extensions are like Joomla’s core com_categories.
 Other extensions can use it without having to recreate the wheel.
 The below diagram should give you just a little bit of an idea as to what all is coming !

 In this blog we shall be talking about one such extension - TJ Vendor.
 Techjoomla today already has several extensions like Quick2Cart, JGive, JTicketing that support a multi vendor mode.
 Soon Shika will have the same functionality.
 The core of the multi vendor system that supports Vendor Management, Fees management, Payouts to name a few have been abstracted into a reusable extension.